rey5137/jsonbatch/README.md

 | bool[], boolean[]        | Boolean array    |
 | obj[], object[]          | Any array        |

- In case the actual type of value is different with wanted type, the engine will try to convert if possible.
+ In case the actual type of value is different with wanted type, the Engine will try to convert if possible.
 Some examples:

  | Template                                         | Value            | Result             |
  | :----------------------------------------------- | :----------------|:-------------------|